The New England Journal of Medicine February 08, 2018

 Multicenter, international

-Population Patients with newly diagnosed multiple myeloma who were ineligible for autologous stem cell transplantation due to age (≥65 years) or comorbidities.
+Population Patients with newly diagnosed multiple myeloma who were ineligible for high-dose chemotherapy with autologous stem-cell transplantation due to age (≥65 years) or substantial comorbidities.

 Study Limitations